Being a “Green Athlete”

 - Conserve water

-You need to remember that tap water can be drunk.
+You need to remember that tap water can be drank.
 Bottled water is not good for several reasons.
 About 80 percent of water bottles/drinking containers do not get recycled.
 Also, due to the process of plastic production, thrice the amount of water in a container is needed to produce only one.
 Hence, instead of being a water waster, procure a reusable water bottle.
 In lieu of a sports drink, add a shot of athletic liquid enhancer that is packed with B vitamins for a energy boost.